anilzen/hyperboloid.al/content/event/24-05-10-zenginoglu/index.md

 ---
-title: "Spacelike regularization of null horizons and hyperboloidal compactification"
+title: "Spacelike regularization of null horizons"
-abstract:
+abstract: I will talk about this and that.
 summary: May 2024 Virtual Infinity Seminar by Anıl Zenginoğlu (University of Maryland)
 date: '2024-05-10T14:00:00Z'
 authors: [admin]